Barb Clausen: firstname.lastname@example.org

 Ann Hepper: email@example.com

-Brian Rowland, M.Sc (Admin), C.Dir is the President of the DanceHouse Board.
+Brian Rowland, M.Sc (Admin), C.Dir is the President of the DanceHouse board of directors.
 His values of connection, creativity and generosity guide his professional and personal life.
 He joined the Board after moving to Vancouver from Montreal in 2008 because he believes in contributing to his community, and that a vibrant arts community makes a city great.
-He is Vice President of Operations and Service Excellence for BC Safety, overseeing the company’s operations, client care and product and service development.
+He is Vice President of Operations and Service Excellence for BC Safety where he oversees the company’s operations, client care and product and service development.
 Prior to this executive position, he was a senior leader at Aeroplan Canada (Aimia) in both Montreal and Vancouver with a focus on improving the air reward experience of Aeroplan’s 4M members.
-Although not a dancer himself, he is passionate about the arts and their ability to open people to the world.
+Although not a dancer himself, he is passionate about the arts and their ability to open people up to the world.

 “We should consider every day lost on which we have not danced at least once…”